-Your first port of call should be NET’s Candidate Self-Assessment Checklist.
+Your first port of call should be NET’s Candidate ‘Readiness for Assessment’ Self-Assessment Checklist.
 This is a compulsory piece of paperwork and it is well worth the time it takes to fill it in!

 The Checklist will show you everything you should have learned before going into the AM2 – read through it and make sure you definitely have done it all!
 It’s your employer’s and trainer’s responsibility to make sure you’ve covered everything on the list, so they should go through this with you and help identify any areas of concern.

-We’ve also developed an AM2 Common Candidate Errors Guide.
-This will show you where the majority of mistakes happen – so make sure you don’t make them too!
+We’ve also developed a Pre-Assessment Manual which looks in detail at all areas of the assessment and common errors to show you where the majority of mistakes happen – so make sure you don’t make them too!

 Check the regs